kyeboah/Starbucks_Capstone/README.md

 ## Conclusion

 The Starbucks Capstone Project provides valuable insights into customer behavior in response to marketing offers.
-By predicting customer responses, Starbucks can optimize their promotional strategies to enhance customer engagement and satisfaction.
+By predicting customer responses, Starbucks can optimise their promotional strategies to enhance customer engagement and satisfaction.
 The project showcases the application of data science techniques in real-world business scenarios, highlighting the importance of data-driven decision-making.